TodePond/TodePondDotCom/wikiblogarden/art/cringe/readme.md

 ## 🦠 Cells in Cells in Cells

-What's the point of [this video]?
+What's the point of [this video](https://youtu.be/gv40Z9tVjAI)?
 I don't know.

 ## *Stupid little jokes*